-Urban Nations has organized and developed various ongoing programs and ministries in Queens, Brooklyn, and The Bronx.
+Urban Nations has ongoing programs and ministries in Queens, Brooklyn, and The Bronx.
 We work with local community centers, churches, schools, and other community-based organizations to offer free after-school and summer kids programs, free ESL and other classes, and various referral services.
 Most of our programs are geared to reaching the following New York immigrant groups: West Africans (from several countries and tribes) and Asians (from Bangladesh, Pakistan, India, Uzbekistan, China, Nepal & Tibet).

 We have three distinct immigrant ministry outposts in New York City:

 THE WEST AFRICAN MINISTRIES in Brooklyn & The Bronx

 THE LEFRAK COMMUNITY CENTER in LeFrak City, Queens

 URBAN NATIONS OUTREACH is a registered 501c3, non-profit ministry guided by a local Board of Directors.
 The board members are mainly New York pastors, professionals, and volunteers who have a strong burden for ministering to the immigrants and residents of New York City.

 VOLUNTEERS, CHURCHES & ORGANIZATIONS (local and from across the country) help URBAN NATIONS minister to NYC immigrants by contributing financially and by sending volunteers to help teach ESL and do other service among the immigrants and neighborhoods of New York.

 YOUTH & ADULT MISSION TEAMS come to New York throughout the year to help with ESL, children's ministry and construction/repair projects.
 The teams come from all over the U.S., as well as Canada and Europe.